MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/array_shift_leftfunction.md

 ---
 title: array_shift_left() - Azure Data Explorer
-description: Learn how to use the array_shift_left() function to shift the values inside a `dynamic` array to the left in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022
+description: Learn how to use the array_shift_left() function to shift the values inside a dynamic array to the left. ms.reviewer: alexans ms.topic: reference ms.date: 09/21/2022